pereznetworks/Library-Manager/README.md

           return book form page from Books, Patrons and Loans page and updateForm as well

+        table/model associations to work
+          loans belongsTo books
+          loans belongsTo patrons
+          patron hasMany loan

+        patrons/patron_detail/:id view
+          now returning and display loans and book data for that patron can be is accessed from home book, loan and patron pg

   DOING:

-        workin on getting table/model associations to work

-        using Sequelize models to create, read, update, delete the data
+        using Sequelize models to create, read, update, delete (CRUD) the data

+          currently working on R in CRUD

+            finishing books/book_detail/:id view

+            will fix the 'invalid dates' when working on input validation

   NEXT:

-         queries and/or associations for filtering loans and books table
+         queries/views and/or associations for filtering loans and books table

          submit actions for create, update and return books page

          input validation for each form and implementing error pages

-         modify forms as queries and/or associations tested and working
+         modify forms as queries and/or associations are tested and working

   TODO:
-         verify each view, table and form perform to speqs
+         verify each view, table and form perform to project speqs

          verify project speqs across project